 Mark Rothko’s paintings are simple yet complex paintings that continue to fetch high value and record prices worldwide at auctions.
 The appeal of his art continues to draw in art collectors from across the globe.

 Mark Rothko’s paintings are valuable and in high demand; they continue to fetch record prices around the globe.
-At first glance, the paintings may look simple, but they are very complex upon a closer look.
+At first glance, the paintings may look simple, but they are very complex upon closer inspection.
 Mark Rothko’s paintings are meant to evoke our emotions when we view them; we should feel some emotions and be transported to another realm.

 Table of Contents

-Some Reason’s Why Mark Rothko’s Paintings Are Valuable
+Some Reasons Why Mark Rothko’s Paintings Are Valuable

 It is not just one or two paintings that are considered valuable, but many of his paintings continue to fetch large sums of money at auction and break records for their sale price and value.